quitaiskiluisf/Docker-Quick-SCM/README.md

 # Docker-Quick-SCM

-This docker container provides a server to host GIT and SVN repositores.
+This docker container provides a server to host GIT and SVN repositories.

 Both repositories are made available to git and svn clients through the HTTP protocol using Apache httpd's ``mod_svn`` (for SVN access) and ``mod_cgi`` (using git's built-in http-backend).
 The files in the repositories are also browseable using a web browser (courtesy of ``mod_svn`` -- for svn repositories -- and ``gitweb`` -- for git).